Why you are not an Artist

 Picasso.
 Van Gogh.
 Beethoven.
-Jimi Hendrix.
+Hendrix.
+O’Keefe.
 Kurosawa.
+Kahlo.
 Kafka.
 Magritte.
 Bukowski.
-These are people most agree are worthy of the title ‘Artist’.
+These are people most agree are worthy of the title Artist.

-And my argument is for most people reading this post, whatever criteria we’d invent, few of us would meet the bar in our jobs.
-Their dedication to their work, and the risks they were willing to take to achieve their artistic visions, were well beyond ours.
+My argument for most creative people reading this post, whatever criteria we’d invent for what an Artist is, few of us would meet that bar.
+The risks they were willing to take to achieve their artistic visions were well beyond ours.
+You can chose to be an artist, but if you’re employed as a “creative” you probably don’t.

 Think of Guernica, The Seven Samurai, The Mona Lisa, or your favorite, most powerful work by your favorite Artist.
 What is it about their work that impacts you?
 It’s more than just talent.
 It’s something to do with the aims they used their talent for.
 We wouldn’t put a box of laundry detergent (except perhaps for Warhol),or a piece of business software, however wonderfully designed they might be, in the same class of creative effort.
 We all know there is a distinction, however fuzzy or personal, between one kind of thing and another.